jonbnewman/mobx-store-provider/README.md

 - [useProvider](#useprovider)

-  React Hook used to retrieve the React `Context.Provider`.
+  React Hook used to retrieve a store `Context.Provider`.

 - [createStore](#createstore)